Background

 Analysis

-To make sense of the different methods of research gathered I worked on analysis techniques to order this information and draw conclusions from the findings.
+To make sense of the various research methods gathered, I applied analysis techniques to structure the information and draw meaningful conclusions from the findings.

 Grouping - Affinity diagram

-The first step in analysis was to make an Affinity diagram to process every bit of information gathered from all the different methods.
-This system broke down the key points of every interaction and mental model or opinion to separate post-it notes to understand and coordinate the data into understandable sections.
-A group of three of us talked through each grouping and discovered that areas like overall navigation and visibility were identified as problematic areas whereas, others such as the calendar search field and adding passengers had a much more positive result from the research.
-The full diagram can be viewed here
+The first step in the analysis was to create an affinity diagram to organise the information gathered from all the research methods.
+This system broke down key points from each interaction, mental model, and opinion into separate post-it notes, allowing us to structure the data into understandable categories.
+A group of three of us reviewed each grouping and discovered that areas such as overall navigation and visibility were identified as problematic, while others—such as the calendar search field and adding passengers—received much more positive feedback.

 Customer Journey Map

-As a step further in the analysis process, I organised the research findings into chronological steps throughout the booking process to further understand where the issues occur and which stages were successfully working.
-Overwhelmingly the searching input for flights was a positive experience but browsing for flights flagged up the biggest challenges.
-The full document can be viewed here
+As a further step in the analysis process, I organised the research findings into chronological steps throughout the booking process to better understand where issues occurred and which stages were functioning successfully.
+Overwhelmingly, the flight search input was a positive experience, but browsing for flights revealed the biggest challenges.

 Design

-The analysis has provided great insights on how to improve the flight book process and which elements I need to focus my design on.
-The first stages is to draw out each screen state and develop the design through sketching so ideas are kept loose.
+The analysis provided great insights into improvements for the flight booking process and which elements I need to focus my design on.
+The first stage is to draw out each screen state and develop the design through sketching so ideas are kept loose.

-I made a medium-fidelity prototype of the site to further understand the design intricacies and to be able to test with users.
-The process allows you to book a return flight for two from Amsterdam to Berlin on the first flight of the day for both.
-I conducted a series of user tests to further develop the design and learn for users different experiences of booking a flight on my prototype.
+I created a medium-fidelity prototype of the site to better understand the design intricacies and test it with users.
+The prototype allows users to book a return flight for two from Amsterdam to Berlin, selecting the first flight of the day for both.
+I conducted a series of user tests to refine the design and gain insights into the different experiences users have when booking a flight on the prototype.

 Reflections